ahonculada/tatca/README.md

 ~~15.
 Build a button rendering function in JS based off item data from the ID.~~
 ~~16.
 Build and API call function in JS to talk to the backend.~~
 ~~17.
 Build the get, delete, edit, and create function in JavaScript for our button to use.~~
+18. Add CSS tags to our HTML file.
+19. Create a bass CSS file for the whole app.
+20. Create a CSS file for our main view.
+21. Update our Rust crate to serve the CSS and JavaScript.